Several people looking to buy guinea pigs are confused about which breed to choose.

 7. Texels (6.5)

 Now you may ask me how a mere number can help you make an informed decision.
 That is exactly why I write about each of the above breeds in the following sections.
 What you can also find within this post are tips on choosing guinea pig breeds based on your needs!
+We also a complete guide to guinea pig breeds located here.

 Let’s Break it Down to Classes